davidcolton/data-engineering/module_03_homework/homework_answers.md

 ## Answer 5:

-Partition by tpep_dropoff_timedate and Cluster on VendorID
+Partition by tpep_dropoff_datetime and Cluster on VendorID

 > ### When to Use Partitioning & Clustering Together?
 >